The Two Scenarios for the War of Gog of Magog

 Now, let us return to the prophecy and more particularly to a hidden message of the Bible code concerning Gog of Magog in these two verses in the Hebrew text of Ezekiel, discovered in 2008 by Dr. Robert Wolf and Joel Galis from Redemption5768 Ministry.

 Is Barak Hussein Obama “Gog of Magog” prophesied by Ezekiel?
-According to the prophecy he is either Gog of Magog, or somehow this name “Obama” will be involved in the end time events.
-“Obama” will be the one involved for the final war of Gog of Magog when the chief ruler of Magog will seek to divide the land of Israel, by giving the so-called West Bank to the Palestinians.
+According to the prophecy he is either Gog of Magog, or somehow this name “Obama” will be involved in the end time events, when the chief ruler Gog of the land of Magog will seek to divide the land of Israel, by giving the so-called West Bank to the Palestinians.

 We can just invoke the prophecy of Joel concerning the division of the land promised to Avraham, Yitschak and Ya’akov: